 Note that this is a partial list of chemicals that require a SOP.
-PIs shall create an SOP for other hazardous chemicals (i.e. explosive salts, acutely toxic chemicals, peroxide forming chemicals, strong corrosives, strong oxidizing agents, strong reducing agents, water reactive chemicals), as well as biological agents (i.e. tetrodotoxin), radiological material and dangerous processes and equipment.
+PIs shall create an SOP for other hazardous chemicals (i.e. explosive salts, acutely toxic chemicals, peroxide forming chemicals, piranha solutions, strong corrosives, strong oxidizing agents, strong reducing agents, water reactive chemicals), as well as biological agents (i.e. tetrodotoxin), radiological material and dangerous processes and equipment.
 SOPs must be submitted to EH&S for review prior to using these chemicals, biological agents, radiological material, dangerous equipment and processes.
 EH&S may require up to four weeks to review a SOP.
 Contact EH&S for additional information or guidance as to whether an SOP is necessary for a specific chemical, equipment or procedure.

-A template SOP form is provided on the EH&S web page.
+EH&S provides a SOP template form on the EH&S Chemical Safety page for ease in creating these SOPs.
+Most templates are specific to the hazard/chemicals to be used and may be chosen from the dropdown list.
 Copies of the SOPs (including the student sign off page) will be maintained on file and reviewed with lab users on a regular basis.
 OSHA requires proper signage for certain carcinogens.
 Proper signage for OSHA listed carcinogens (see OSHA link in table above) must have identical verbiage (but not necessarily design) to the signage provided below: